Fermín López: 2023–24: First team debut

-2024–25 season: Contract extension and domestic treble
+2024–Present: Contract extension and domestic treble

 On 31 October 2024, López extended his contract with Barcelona until 2029.
 On 15 May 2025, he netted a goal in a 2–0 away win over Espanyol, securing his team's La Liga title.
 Having already won the Copa del Rey and Supercopa de España, he capped off a historic domestic treble with his club.

-2025–26 season

-On 21 October 2025, López netted his first career hat-trick in a 6–1 victory over Olympiacos in the Champions League, becoming the first Spanish player to do so for the club since Pichi Alonso in 1986.
+On 21 October, López netted his first career hat-trick in a 6–1 victory over Olympiacos in the Champions League, becoming the first Spanish player to do so for the club since Pichi Alonso in 1986.
+In January 2026, he signed a contract extension with Barcelona until 2031.
+He enjoyed the most productive season of his career, recording 13 goals and 17 assists in all competitions.

 International career

 On 6 October 2023, López was called up to the Spain under-21 squad; he later made his debut on 13 October in a 0–0 draw against the Uzbekistan under-23 team.
 He then went on to score his first goal for the team in a 4–0 away win over Kazakhstan in a qualifying match for the 2025 UEFA European Under-21 Championship on 17 October.

 On 27 May 2024, López was selected in the Spanish senior 29-man preliminary squad for the UEFA Euro 2024.
 On 5 June, he debuted in a 5–0 friendly victory against Andorra at the Estadio Nuevo Vivero in Badajoz, coming on as a substitute to Barcelona teammate Pedri in the 62nd minute and assisting on the last goal of the game by another Barcelona player Ferran Torres.

-In May 2024, López was named in Spain's 26-man squad for the UEFA Euro 2024.
-The team would go on to win the tournament, with López being a largely unused substitute.
-In July 2024, he was selected in the Spain under-23 squad for the 2024 Summer Olympics.
+Shortly after, Spain won Euro 2024 with López being a largely unused substitute.

+In July, he was selected in the Spain under-23 squad for the 2024 Summer Olympics.
 He and Spain would go on to win the Olympic gold medal at the men's football event in the Olympics.
 López scored 6 goals (including two against France in the final) and became second best goalscorer of the tournament (only behind Soufiane Rahimi).
 He along with his teammate Álex Baena became only the second and third players ever to win the UEFA European Championship and the Summer Olympic gold medal in the same year, after the French goalkeeper Albert Rust.

+López suffered a foot fracture right before the 2026 FIFA World Cup that ruled him out of Spanish squad.

 Style of play

-López is an ambipedal central midfielder, with the versatility to play as an attacking midfielder.
+Fermín is an ambipedal central midfielder, with the versatility to play as an attacking midfielder.
 He has been described as technically proficient with great movement off the ball, adept at exploiting space, and productive with goals and assists.
 He is known for his powerful long-range shots, close control and high work-rate.